marbl/canu/documentation/source/parameter-reference.rst

 Overlap Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The overlap algorithms return overlaps in an arbitrary order.
-The correction, trimming and assembly
+The overlap algorithms return overlaps in an arbitrary order, however, all other algorithms (or
-algorithms usually need to know all overlaps for a single read.
-The overlap store duplicates each
+nearly all) require all overlaps for a single read to be readily available.
+Thus, the overlap store
-overlap, sorts them by the first ID, and stores them for quick retrieval of all overlaps for a
-single read.

-The overlap store construction process involves reading outputs of the overlap algorithm (in *.ovb files),
+collects and sorts the overlapper outputs into a store of overlaps, sorted by the first read in the
+overlap.
+Each overlap is listed twice in the store, once in an "A vs B" format, and once in a "B vs
+A" format (that is, swapping which read is 'first' in the overlap description).

+Two construction algorithms are supported.
+A 'sequential' method uses a single data stream, and is
+faster for small and moderate size assemblies.
+A 'parallel' method uses multiple compute nodes and
+can be faster (depending on your network disk bandwidth) for moderate and large assemblies.
+Be
+advised that the parallel method is less efficient than the sequential method, and can easily thrash
+consumer-level NAS devices resulting in exceptionally poor performance.

+The sequential method load all overlapper outputs (.ovb files in 1-overlapper) into memory,
+duplicating each overlap.
+It then sortes overlaps, and creates the final overlap store.

+The parallel method uses two parallel tasks: bucketizing ('ovb' tasks) and sorting ('ovs' tasks).
+Bucketizing reads the outputs of the overlap tasks (ovb files in 1-overlapper), duplicates each
-duplicating each overlap, and writing these to intermediate files.
-Each intermediate file is loaded into
+overlap, and writes these to intermediate files.
+Sorting tasks load these intermediate file into
-memory, sorted, and written back to disk.
+memory, sorts the overlaps, then writes the sorted overlaps back to disk.
+There will be one
+'bucketizer' ('ovb' tasks) task per overlap task, and tens to hundreds of 'sorter' ('ovs' tasks).
+A
+final 'indexing' step is done in the Canu executive, which ties all the various files togather into
+the final overlap store.

+Increasing ovsMemory will allow more overlaps to fit into memory at once.
+This will allow larger
+assemblies to use the sequential method, or reduce the number of 'ovs' tasks for the parallel
+method.

+Increasing the allowed memory for the Canu executive can allow the overlap store to be constructed as
+part of the executive job -- a separate grid job for constructing the store is not needed.

 ovsMemory <float>
   How much memory, in gigabytes, to use for constructing overlap stores.
 Must be at least 256m or 0.25g.

-ovsMethod <string="sequential">
-  Two construction algorithms are supported.
-The 'sequential' method uses a single data stream, and
-  is faster for small and moderate size assemblies.
-The 'parallel' method uses multiple compute
-  nodes and can be faster (depending on your network disk bandwidth) for moderate and large
-  assemblies.

-  The parallel method is selected for genomes larger than 1 Gbp, but only when Canu runs in grid
-  mode.
-A special 'forceparallel' method will force usage of the parallel method regardless of the
-  availability of a grid.
-Be advised that the parallel method is less efficient than the sequential
-  method, and can easily thrash consumer-level NAS devices resulting in exceptionally poor
-  performance.

 Meryl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~